Home » Indian Society » Child Labour in India

 • A Central Government Programme designed to address the issue of child labour

-• It seeks to stop all forms of child work as well as to remove adolescent childrens from hazardous occupations and processes.
+• It seeks to stop all forms of child labour as well as to remove adolescent children from hazardous occupations and processes.

-• To develop a system for tracking, monitoring, and reporting child labour in order to keep track of the situation.
+• To develop a system for tracking, monitoring, and reporting child labour to keep track of the situation.

 Different causes of child labour in India have been mentioned below: